 Fortunately we have in place a few different streams of income because of the old adage "Don't put all your eggs in one basket".
 It turned out to be a sound strategy.
 At the same time increasing one's multiple streams of income, if you can do it, is a good thing although I don't believe in taking risks with non-renewable sources of income.
 Such a venture has to be a sensible one and not a "get-rich-quick-scheme" that loses you your savings or investments.

 I have considered creating a website several times but was stumped by my lack of know-how.
 Now I’ve got the time to do it and I have a topic I’m passionate about.
 It was by a lucky strike of fortune that I found the right people to show me how to do it right way!
-And two years down the road with SBI, I am more than happy I chose them to guide me.
+And six years down the road with SBI, I am more than happy I chose them to guide me.

 If you're interested you can click here to find out about me on my personal journey with SBI and how to do it for yourself!
 Alternately, click on the banner above!